Kurt Schwerin (1902-1995) Papers, 1902-1995

 The last subcategory, Reviews, consists of book reviews Schwerin wrote for various periodicals.
 This subcategory spans from 1934 to 1988.
 The longer reviews are listed under the name of the book they are reviewing, while the shorter reviews are kept together, organized either according to the periodical in which they appeared or according to the year in which they were printed.
 All of the short reviews that appeared in The Library Journal are in one folder, while Schwerin's review of Justice and Nazi Crimes: A Collection of German Sentences Concerning National Socialist Murder Crimes is in its own folder and is listed accordingly.
 The folders that contain multiple reviews are organized in rough chronological order.

 The Biographical subseries of Gertrude Schwerin's papers starts even before her birth, spanning the years 1907 to 1993.
-This subseries includes her birth certificates, citizenship papers, passports, diaries, C.V.'s, family information, books of her poetry, her profiles from Who's Who, and other personal records.
+This subseries includes her birth certificates, citizenship papers, passports and papers from Nazi Germany, diaries, C.V.'s, family information, books of her poetry, her profiles from Who's Who, and other personal records.
 Gertrude Schwerin was a prolific poet, as is evident from the great number of books of poetry, in German, present among her papers.
-Of particular interest in her papers are her applications for reparations from the German government, as well as her passport and papers from Nazi Germany.
 The papers are organized alphabetically by folder and within the folders by rough chronological order.

 The Education subseries of Gertrude Schwerin's papers spans from 1932 to 1948.
 It consists of certificates and reports from the universities she attended, as well as her study books and a record of her training and experience.
 Gertrude Schwerin's primary area of study was modern languages, which she would use later in her job as a translator, and which is demonstrated by the records of her schooling.
 The folders in this subseries are organized chronologically, as are the documents within the folders.

 Correspondence, dating between 1926 and 1995, consists mainly of letters to and from friends and family, though there are a few organizations as well.
 Some of the correspondence was not actually conducted by Gertrude Schwerin.
 Grete and Ralph Morris, for example, sent letters to Kurt after Gertrude died.
 However, because the bulk of their total correspondence with the Schwerins was with Gertrude Schwerin, those last few letters have been included in Gertrude's rather than Kurt's correspondence subseries.
 Similarly, condolence letters for Gertrude's death to Kurt remain among Gertrude's correspondence.
-One of Gertrude Schwerin's correspondents is a man who signed himself only as “Al”.
-Based on the letters he sent, he was obviously a good friend of Gertrude, but one who had romantic feelings for her and who subtly urged her to leave Kurt for him.
 The correspondence subseries is organized alphabetically by folder and chronologically within the folders.

 The Publications subseries spans from 1951 to 1991.
 Most of her publications were articles written for a few different newspapers and for her apartment complex's newsletter.
 She wrote many articles for the German-language Jewish newspaper, Der Aufbau; most of them were profiles of notable people in the German Jewish community.
 With her apartment complex's newsletter, The Malibu Monthly, she was the head staff writer and wrote a regular column entitled “One of us” in which each month she profiled a different member of the community.
 The subseries is organized chronologically by folder and chronologically within the folders.